webplatform/docs/svg/tutorials/smarter_svg_graphics/index.md

 If the supplied dimensions don't match the underlying data, various [[svg/attributes/preserveAspectRatio|'''preserveAspectRatio''']] options affect the image's placement.
+The '''meet''' keyword fits the entire image, while '''slice''' clips it.
+To position the image, you can specify any combination of ''Min'', ''Mid'', and ''Max'', which in the examples below match for each axis, but which you can mix arbitrarily.
+For example, '''xMidYMin''' aligns the image at the top, and centers it horizontally.
 Here are various ways to place a tall graphic in a wide image container:

 <div style="display:inline-block">
  xMinYMin meet